opentext-idol/idol-oem-tutorials/tutorials/eduction/pci_grammar.md

 </MATCHLIST>
 ```

-You might ask why only 14 out of 16?
-For the samples data in `account_nbr\input\input.txt`, there are two reasons:
+You might ask why only 30 out of 31?
+Per the sample data in `account_nbr\input\input.txt`, the reason is simple:
-1. the 13 digit Visa number is of an old form that is currently excluded in order to achieve the right balance of precision, recall and speed.
-2. the last example in `input.txt` matches the American Express regex (leading digits and length).
+1. the last example in `input.txt` matches the American Express regex (leading digits and length).
 However, it is blocked at the post-processing validation stage, which performs a checksum validation using the Luhn algorithm.
 While the PAN does have limiting regex patterns (by length and digit combinations), it is possible to encounter numbers that look like a PAN, but are not.
 By doing a checksum validation on the matching string of digits, false positive matches are reduced.

 As an extra credit exercise, you can edit `account_nbr\config\account_nbr.cfg` commenting out the pci_postprocessing task:
 ```diff